 - Ask for test results.
 A chemical analysis will give you element levels (e.g. nitrogen, calcium) and a biological analysis will give you microbial levels (e.g. bacteria, fungi).
 Most compost producers won’t have this info, and even if they do, the truth is that the results probably vary quite dramatically with each batch of compost they make, but here’s the point: if you can find someone who will give this to you, it shows that they really care about making good compost and they care about showing this to you.

-- Test it.
+- Test it out yourself.
 If you have a few compost options, bring home a little of each and do some tests in containers or trays.
 To be most accurate, you’ll want to mix each compost option with the growing medium you’ll actually be using, like your garden soil.
 I won’t go into detail on this here but hopefully you understand what I’m proposing.